quiltdata/quilt/docs/repo-format.md

 - download package manifest
 - verify package hash against contents
 - save by package manifest (by package hash)
-- download and save binary objects (if not present)
+- download and save binary fragments (if not present)

 ### ls
 - read all local package instances and build map of metadata: